RE-Discord-Development/Projects-Infrastructure/Readme.md

 This repo contains the ansible playbooks to spin up the infrastructure hosting the Real Engineering Discord server community projects.
 At present this means it will do the following:

 - Add CatButtes's SSH key to [Digital Ocean](https://www.digitalocean.com)
-- Spin up a DEV-S instance
+- Spin up a 1GB Digital Ocean VPS instance
 - Install [docker](https://www.docker.com/)
 - Install [prometheus](https://www.prometheus.io/)
 - Install [grafana](https://grafana.com/)